 Personal interests: Running and weightlifting, MC, travelling, books about personal development, Backgammon and table tennis.

-At the start of my International Hospitality Management studies August 2015, I fell in love.
-The education was exciting and something I really enjoyed at first.
-But what held my attention this summer, and what turned out to be the next many months, was this Hungarian girl from my new parallel class.
+At the start of my International Hospitality Management studies in August 2015, I fell in love.
+Whilst the education was exciting at first, something (or someone) else held my attention for the summer.
+That summer quickly turned into months, and that someone was Vivien - Hungarian girl from my new parallel class.
 I'd never felt that I was particularly good at 'wooing', but I must have done something right.
-It certainly took some time, but with some persuasion... and perseverance, she slowly began to show interest in me too.
-And at the end of November, we finally became 'a couple'.
+It certainly took some time, but with some persuasion (and perseverance), she slowly began to show interest in me too.
+Then, at the end of November, we finally became 'a couple'.

-Funny enough she had just finished her A.P degree in Service Management, where she had written a project about starting up her own food store in Copenhagen.
-When I learned this about her, I immediately started drawing and telling her how I'd wanted to start my own business for the last 10 years, but how I also felt that it would be too hard to start such an enterprise alone.
-We looked at each other, the girl smiled and was equally turned on by the thought as me.
-An opportunity had emerged.
-An opportunity to start something together.
-Something where we could use each other's strengths - and help each other in our challenges.
+Oddly enough, Vivien had just finished her A.P. degree in Service Management, where she had written a project about starting up her own food store in Copenhagen.
+When I came to learn this, I immediately started drawing and telling her how I'd wanted to start my own business for the last 10 years, but how I also felt that it would be too hard to start such an enterprise alone.
+As we looked at each other, Vivien's smile told me that she was equally as excited by the thought as I was.
+This was it - an opportunity had emerged.
+An opportunity to start something together, something where we could use each other's strengths - and help each other in our challenges.